History

 That same year The Club committee introduced the concept of a Branch Life Membership.
 The 20th anniversary of Beefsteak and Burgundy was the appropriate time to recognize those members who had made a significant contribution to their branch club.

 Based on the criteria drawn up by The Club, a branch club can submit an application for life membership to be awarded to a member for long and outstanding service.
-To date 812 members have been awarded life membership as proposed by their fellow members as a permanent recognition of their contribution.
+To date close to 1,000 members have been awarded life membership as proposed by their fellow members as a permanent recognition of their contribution.

 Customs were also changing and on 8 November 1976 the first Humble Petition presented by women only was received, and Charter Number 167 was issued to the Alexandra Beefsteak and Burgundy Club, Adelaide.
 It was not long before the second women-only club was formed; Bayettes in Adelaide, Charter 169.
-All-female clubs subsequently spread from South Australia (five clubs; Alexandra 167, Bayettes 169, Black Swan 203, Jubilee 209, Les Femmes Rouge 247) to Queensland (three clubs: Brolga 182, Blumers 191, Townsville Ladies 244), the Northern Territory (four clubs: The Never Never Ladies 218, Alice Ladies 226, Troppo Femmes 232, Darwin Divas 279), NSW (one club: Newport Ladies 266) and Victoria (one club: Hobsons Bay 276).
-The first overseas women clubs were chartered in 2005: the Shanghai Ladies (257), Shanghai Belles Club (277) and Fabulous + Beautiful 281, Hong Kong, giving a total of 17 all-female clubs, of which currently 14 remain, with the Jubilee, Brolga
+All-female clubs subsequently spread from South Australia (five clubs; Alexandra 167, Bayettes 169, Black Swan 203, Jubilee 209, Les Femmes Rouge 247) to Queensland (three clubs: Brolga 182, Blumers 191, Townsville Ladies 244), the Northern Territory (five clubs: The Never Never Ladies 218, Alice Ladies 226, Troppo Femmes 232, Darwin Divas 279, Club 300), NSW (one club: Newport Ladies 266) and Victoria (one club: Hobsons Bay 276).
+The first overseas women clubs were chartered in 2005: the Shanghai Ladies (257), Shanghai Belles Club (277) and Fabulous + Beautiful 281, Hong Kong, giving a total of 18 all-female clubs, of which currently 14 remain, with the Jubilee, Brolga, Shanghai Ladies Clubs and the Fabulous + Beautiful having ceased operating.

 Medallions created and regalia